The Cooper Union Grant Program

 There will be an informational session for interested applicants on Tuesday, October 27 from 12-1PM via Zoom.
 Previous grant recipients will join to share their experiences and staff will be present to answer questions about the application and funding process.

 See the list of 2019 Internal Grant Program Recipients.

-The Cooper Union’s organizational goals and strategic priorities will guide the selection process:
+As with the previous cycle, The Cooper Union’s organizational goals and strategic priorities will guide the selection process: